dam-lab/hudsonica_transgenerational_MS/README.md

 f)	hf – the hatching success value used to calculate λ.
 g)	dev.time – the development time (days) to adulthood needed to calculate λ.
 h)	lambda – the calculated fitness (λ) value.

+6.	fst_Ahudsonica_MS.txt – this is a tab-delimited file of Fst values calculated from variant sites.
+There are 14 columns of data:
+a)	Samp1 – the first sample being compared.
+b)	Treatment_1 – the treatment of the first sample being compared.
+c)	Generation_1 – the generation of the first sample being compared.
+d)	Rep_1 – the replicate of the first sample being compared.
+e)	Samp2 – the second sample being compared.
+f)	Treatment_2 – the treatment of the second sample being compared.
+g)	Generation_2 – the generation of the second sample being compared.
+h)	Rep_2 – the replicate of the second sample being compared.
+i)	fst – the calculated Fst value.
+j)	trt_gen1 – the treatment and generation combined for the first sample being combined.
+k)	trt_gen2 – the treatment and generation combined for the second sample being combined.
+l)	group – the two treatments being compared.
+m)	group_gen – the two treatments being compared with the relevant generation.
+n)	generation_mod – the generation for the two treatments being compared.

 III.
 Statistics